mewbak/clipman/README.md

 ## Requirements

-- a windows manager that uses `wlr-data-control`, like Sway and other wlroots-bases WMs.
+- a windows manager that uses `wlr-data-control`, like Sway and other wlroots-based WMs.
 - wl-clipboard from latest master (NOT v1.0)
-- dmenu
+- dmenu or rofi

 ## Usage